Older Southern American English: Piedmont and Tidewater Virginia

-The old Virginia accent was mostly spoken in the central and eastern regions of the state, excluding the Eastern Shore of Virginia on the Delmarva Peninsula.
+The old Virginia accent was (and to an extent, still is) mostly spoken in the central and eastern regions of the state, excluding the Eastern Shore of Virginia on the Delmarva Peninsula.

 The people of the major central (Piedmont) and eastern (Tidewater) regions of Virginia, excluding Virginia's Eastern Shore, once spoke in a way long associated with the upper or aristocratic plantation class in the Old South.
-Additional phonological features of this Atlantic Southern variety included:
+Additional phonological features of this Atlantic Southern variety include: